On the SIG dimension of trees under $L_{\infty}$ metric: Literature Survey

-Toussaint has used the Sphere of Influence graphs under $L_2$-metric to capture low-level perceptual information in certain dot patterns.
-It is argued in \cite{Michael} that Sphere of Influence graphs under the $L_{\infty}$-metric perform better for this purpose.
+Toussaint has used the sphere-of-influence graphs under $L_2$-metric to capture low-level perceptual information in certain dot patterns.
+It is argued in \cite{Michael} that sphere-of-influence graphs under the $L_{\infty}$-metric perform better for this purpose.
 Also, several results regarding $SIG_{\infty}$ dimension are proved in \cite{Michael}.
-Bounds for the $SIG_{\infty}$ dimension of complete multiparitite graphs are considered in \cite{Boyer}.
+Bounds for the $SIG_{\infty}$ dimension of complete multipartite graphs are considered in \cite{Boyer}.